lillemets/-folio/projects.md

 layout: page
 title: projects
 permalink: /projects.html
-description: These are some projects I've been involved in regarding my work on rural issues.
-There is currently nothing here but I'll soon write short overviews of the projects.
+description: These are some projects I've been involved in regarding my work.
+There is currently nothing here but short overviews of my projects will be added sometime in the future.
 ---

 {% for project in site.projects %}